sabajhn/Regularization_Stability/README.md

 - Training MSE
 - Test MSE
-- Training \(R^2\)
+- Training R2
-- Test \(R^2\)
+- Test R2

 Test MSE is used as the main measure of generalization performance.

 ### Model Complexity

 Model complexity is measured using the coefficient norm.
-For Ridge, the coefficient norm decreases gradually as \(\lambda\) increases.
-For Lasso, the coefficient norm often decreases more sharply because the \(L_1\) penalty can shrink coefficients to zero.
+For Ridge, the coefficient norm decreases gradually as `lambda` increases.
+For Lasso, the coefficient norm often decreases more sharply because the L1 penalty can shrink coefficients to zero.

 ### Empirical Stability

 Stability is measured using a leave-one-out procedure.
-For a fixed value of \(\lambda\), the model is first trained on the full training set.
+For a fixed value of `lambda`, the model is first trained on the full training set.
 Then, one training observation is removed, the model is retrained, and predictions are computed again on the same test set.

 Two stability measures are computed:

-1. **Prediction-based stability**
+#### Prediction-based Stability

-\[
+$$
 \frac{1}{n}
 \sum_{i=1}^{n}
 \frac{1}{|T|}
 \sum_{x_t \in T}
 |f(x_t; S) - f(x_t; S \setminus i)|
-\]
+$$

 This measures how much the predictions change when one training point is removed.

-2. **Loss-based stability**
+#### Loss-based Stability

-This compares the squared loss of the full model with the squared loss of the leave-one-out model.
+Loss-based stability compares the squared loss of the full model with the squared loss of the leave-one-out model.

 Lower values mean better stability.

-# How to Run the Project
+## How to Run the Project

 First, install the required Python packages: